Banking-Analytics-Lab/EMP-Py/README.md

 pip install EMP

-The functions have been coathored by Thomas Verbraken, Seppe van den Brucke and Cristián Roman Bravo.
+The functions have been coathored by Thomas Verbraken, Seppe van den Brucke and Cristián Bravo.